Logo link to homepage

 Figure (see Caption) Figure 44.
 Natural-color satellite image of Nyamuragira on 3 January 2012 showing close-up of outlined area in figure 43.
 Active lava is visible flowing N-NE, with older flows also visible to the N and NE.
 A sulfur-dioxide-rich plume extends to the SW from the central vent.
 Undisturbed vegetation is also visible.
 Image acquired by the Advanced Land Imager (ALI) aboard the Earth Observing-1 (EO-1) satellite.
 Courtesy Jesse Allen, Robert Simmon, and EO-1 Team, NASA Earth Observatory.

-According to scientists from the Afar Consortium Project visiting the 2011 fissure eruption, activity continued on 8 January 2012.
-The initial scoria cone appeared inactive and second cone formed to the N of the first cone.
-Both cones were about 300 m high.
-The second cone was extremely active for the duration of the observations (about 15 hours) with fire fountains over twice the height of the cone; lava flowed N. The observers, about 1.5 km away, felt the heat from the eruption and noted lapilli fall.
+According to visiting scientists from the Afar Consortium Project, activity continued on 8 January 2012.
+The initial scoria cone appeared inactive and a second formed to the N of the first; both cones were about 300 m high.
+The second cone was extremely active for the duration of the observations (about 15 hours) with fountains over twice the height of the cone; lava flowed N. The observers, about 1.5 km away, felt the heat from the eruption and noted lapilli fall.

 Figure (see Caption) Figure 45.
 View of Nyamuragira's pit crater on 20 January 2012.
 Direction unknown.
 Courtesy Dario Tedesco, International Organization of Migrants and Second University of Naples.